Posterior nasal packing

 - Pull the catheter firmly forwards: the balloon should be pulled against the choana; this will hurt

-- Ask your assistant to pull the Foley catheter firmly forwards while you proceed with bilateral anterior packing eg Rapid Rhinos
+- Ask your assistant to maintain tension on the Foley catheter while you proceed with bilateral anterior packing eg Rapid Rhinos

 - While exerting firm traction, secure the Foley catheter with an umbilical clip (or tubing clamp) at the nostril to prevent the catheter slipping back

-- You must place a wad of gauze between the clamp and the skin of the nose, as prolonged contact causes pressure necrosis and a hard-to-reconstruct aesthetic deformity
+- YOU MUST place a wad of gauze or other padding between the clamp and the skin of the nose, as prolonged contact causes pressure necrosis and a hard-to-reconstruct aesthetic deformity

 - The catheter should be secured to the patient's face with tape